viggoStrom/Podcast-Website/readme.md

 ## Description
 This project was a collaborative effort I took part in, during the *applied programming* course at NTI Gymnasiet Uppsala.

+## Technologies
+The project was built using HTML, CSS, and JavaScript.